lgreco/cdp/docs/source/COMP271/notes/checklist.rst

 Checklist before starting the course
 ------------------------------------

-This checklist comprised four sections: *Do, Know, Demonstrate,* and *Read.* It is important that you work through this checklist before the first class meeting.
+This checklist comprises four sections: *Do, Know, Demonstrate,* and *Read.* It is important that you work through this checklist before the first class meeting.

 Do